iroy2000/react-reflux-boilerplate-with-webpack/README.md

 ### Extra Note

 If you want to update the npm modules, execute the following commands, it will update all the modules for you.
-Be careful though, if your application has dependecies on certain version, it might break your code ~  \o/ Yeah!
+Be careful though, if your application has dependencies on certain version, it might break your code ~  \o/ Yeah!

 ```sh
 npm install -g npm-check-updates